darksideoftheshmoo/cellID-linux/README.md

 ### Arch Linux

 These dependencies can also be satisfied in Arch Linux, sorry for not providing detailed instructions.
-I got openlibm from AUR, the rest are provided by standard repos.

-`sudo pacman -S automake autoconf libtool glib2 libtiff`
+`sudo pacman -S automake autoconf libtool openlibm glib2 libtiff`

+Once upon a time openlibm was in the AUR, and the rest were provided by standard repos.

-`aurman -S openlibm` OR `yay -S openlibm`
+If this comes to pass once again, try: `aurman -S openlibm` OR `yay -S openlibm`

 ### macOS
 It may be necessary to install Apple's Command Line Tools for Cell-ID to compile successfully.
 Try the instructions below, and if you are unable to compile, install Command Line Tools and try again.